malc-u/SomeoneKnowsSomething/README.md

 <img src="https://i.ibb.co/S08R8XP/myaccount.png">

 This website - my account section - uses Font Awesome Icons to direct logged in user to add, listen to, edit or delete podcasts.
 It also displays an icon to allow user to acces password change section.
+There is also fingerprint icon in the top left corner of navbar.
+This used to toggle sidebar.
+This icon is not displayed on mobile devices.

 ## Wireframes